puppetlabs/device_manager/README.md

 Exiting; no certificate found and waitforcert is disabled
 ```

-On the master, execute the following to sign the certificate for the device:
+On the server, execute the following to sign the certificate for the device:

 ```bash
 puppet cert sign bigip.example.com